 Understanding Bushfire Ratings

 - BAL – LOW

 This is not a bushfire risk zone.
 There are no related construction requirements.

-- BAL – 12.5: this is principally concerned with protection from ember attack and radiant heat up to and including 12.5kW/m2 and where the site is less than 100m from the source of bushfire attack
+This zone is concerned with protection from radiant heat up to 12.5kW/m2.
+Ember attack and radiant heat are the main concerns, especially as sites may be less than 100m from the source of the bushfire attack.

 - Spotted Gum

 - New Guinea Rosewood (up to BAL 19)

 How does the BAL impact window construction?

 Depending on the BAL of an area, there are specific types of timber and glass that must be used during the construction process.

 How do I determine the best materials for my construction project with regards to the BAL in my region?